michel2323/juliacon2020/paper.md

 The current state-of-the-art for solving optimal power flow is the interior-point method (IPM) in optimization implemented by the solver Ipopt [@wachter2004implementation] and is the algorithm of reference implementations like MATPOWER [@matpower].
+It relies on unstructured sparse indefinite inertia revealing direct linear solvers.
+Those solvers, typically implemented by a sparse LU or LDL algorithm, prove to be hard to port GPUs as they yield a low computational intensity for these type of problems.
-However, its reliance on unstructured sparse indefinite inertia revealing direct linear solvers makes this algorithm hard to port to GPUs. `ExaPF.jl` aims at applying a reduced gradient method to tackle this problem, which allows us to leverage iterative linear solvers for solving the PF.
+`ExaPF.jl` aims at applying a reduced gradient method to tackle this problem, which allows us to leverage iterative linear solvers for solving the PF.